Point-SAM: Promptable 3D Segmentation Model for Point Clouds

-\paragraph{Mask Decoder} The mask decoder efficiently maps the point-cloud embedding, prompt embeddings, and an output token $F_{out} \in \mathbb{R}^{1 \times D_2}$ into a segmentation mask $Y_{mask} \in \mathbb{R}^{N \times 1}$.
-Due to the irregular nature of point clouds, our mask decoder significantly differs from its 2D counterparts.
+\paragraph{Mask decoder} The mask decoder efficiently maps the point-cloud embedding, prompt embeddings, and an output token $F_{out} \in \mathbb{R}^{1 \times D}$ into a segmentation mask $Y_{mask} \in \mathbb{R}^{N \times 1}$.
 We follow SAM to employ two Transformer decoder blocks that use prompt self-attention and cross-attention in two directions (prompt-to-point-cloud and vice versa), to update all embeddings.
-We upsample the updated point-cloud embedding $F_{pc} \in \mathbb{R}^{L \times D_2}$ to match the input resolution by using inverse distance weighted average interpolation based on 3 nearest neighbors~\cite{qi2017pointnet++}, followed by an MLP.
-We denote the upsampled point-cloud embedding as $X_{pc} \in \mathbb{R}^{N \times D_4}$.
-Another MLP transforms the output token to the weight of a dynamic linear classifier $X_{out} \in \mathbb{R}^{1 \times D_4}$, which calculates the mask's foreground probability at each point location as $Y_{mask}=X_{pc} \cdot X_{out}^T$.
+Different from the 2D counterpart, we upsample the updated point-cloud embedding $F_{pc} \in \mathbb{R}^{L \times D}$ to match the input resolution by using inverse distance weighted average interpolation based on 3 nearest neighbors~\citep{qi2017pointnet++}, followed by an MLP.
+The upsampled point-cloud embedding is denoted as $X_{pc} \in \mathbb{R}^{N \times D}$.
+Another MLP transforms the output token to the weight of a dynamic linear classifier $X_{out} \in \mathbb{R}^{1 \times D}$, which calculates the mask's foreground probability at each point location as $Y_{mask}=X_{pc} \cdot X_{out}^T$.
 Consistent with SAM, our model can generate multiple output masks for a single point prompt by introducing multiple output tokens.
 Note that multi-mask outputs are enabled only when there is only a single point prompt with no mask prompts.
-In addition, we also introduce another token $F_{iou} \in \mathbb{R}^{M \times D_2}$ to predict the IoU score for each mask output, where $M$ is the number of multiple mask outputs.
+In addition, we also introduce another token $F_{iou} \in \mathbb{R}^{M \times D}$ to predict the IoU score for each mask output, where $M$ is the number of multiple mask outputs.